 - Voluntary, informal drop ins/ learning visits

-- > CPD
+- ➢ CPD

 - > Departmental meetings and action points

 - Work scrutiny (within line management meetings)

+- Curriculum review days

-- Three review days (one per term)
+- Behaviour and Culture review days

-- Creativity and risk -taking when setting appraisal targets
+- Creativity and risk -taking when setting professional development targets

 - Engagement with research and pathways

-Any serious concerns regarding teacher performance will follow normal school procedures.
-If the quality of teaching becomes a concern, the Headteacher may request the following:
+Any serious concerns regarding teacher performance will follow normal school procedures as highlighted below:

+If the quality of teaching remains a concern following the increased levels of support, the Headteacher may request the following:

-- 1) Professional dialogue to determine areas of underperformance. - 2) Formal lesson observation to be completed. - 3) If formal lesson observation deemed cause for concern, a follow up observation would take place within a seven day window. - 4) If the overwhelming evidence suggests that no progress or improvement has been made and a cause for concern remains, formal capability proceedings may take place, as sanctioned by the Headteacher.
+- 1) Formal lesson observation to be completed. - 2) If formal lesson observation deemed cause for concern, a follow up observation would take place within a seven-day window. - 3) If the overwhelming evidence suggests that no progress or improvement has been made and a cause for concern remains, formal capability proceedings may take place, as sanctioned by the Headteacher.